-- You can eat it right away or let it sit for a few hours so the flavors mix and intensify.
+Let it sit for at least 10 minutes, up to a few hours so the flavors mix and intensify.
 Serve with olive oil drizzled over top.

-- You can use full-fat Greek yogurt to make this tzatziki extra rich and delicious.
-I usually make this with 2% Greek yogurt, but I've also made this with plain yogurt instead of Greek yogurt.
+- You can use full-fat Greek yogurt to make this tzatziki extra rich and delicious (I highly recommend it).
+I often make this with 2% Greek yogurt, but I've also made this with plain yogurt instead of Greek yogurt.
 It's not as thick a consistency but it still tastes delicious.

-- I wouldn't keep this in the fridge for more than a week.
+- I wouldn't keep this in the fridge for more than a few days.

 - You don't have to use both the fresh mint and dill, but I'd suggest using either one or the other.
 If using dried dill, use 1 teaspoon.

 - If you prefer a less tangy tzatziki, skip the lemon juice.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.